Determination: Classroom, workplace, and family environment

 Determination is believed to be shaped by the emotion of challenge and societal expectations.
 Environments like education, work, and family that promote encouragement play a role in fostering determination.
 When individuals have access to resources and supportive peers who believe in their capabilities, they tend to experience heightened determination, leading to improved performance and well-being.

 Research shows that students enrolled in learning environments in which teachers incorporate strategies meant to meet students' motivational needs (e.g., encouragement aimed at intrinsic rewards, using student-directed forms of discipline) are more likely to become responsible learners who display a determination to succeed.

 William Zinsser studied the pressures faced by college students at Yale, such as the need to develop time management and study skills appropriate for college and university work, the desire for good grades, the desire to meet parents' expectations, and the need to find employment in a competitive job market after graduation.

 Health and well-being

 Studies have linked challenge and determination to increases in physical health and mental well-being.
 Some specific positive outcomes include illness resistance, increased survival rates, and decreased levels of depression.
-A person experiences positive personal growth when that person can to proactively cope with a difficult situation.
+A person experiences positive personal growth when that person can proactively cope with a difficult situation.
 In such a case, a person can acknowledge a demanding situation, take action, and maintain high coping potential.
 They can acknowledge the benefits of a difficult experience and display a willingness to put forth an effort and achieve specific personal goals.